diegofps/patas/README.md

 # Basic usage 🐣

 Considering the use case that we need to find the optimal configuration for a neural network.
-In this case we are interested in variating the number of hidden neurons and the activation function in the hidden layer.
+In this case we are interested in variating the number of hidden neurons, the activation function, and the complexity of preprocessing we do.
 We want to execute our prgoram multiple times, combining the values of these two parameters, and collect metrics of interest, like train and test accuracies.
 We then want to analyse this output and select the best configuration.
 The following subsections will describe how to achieve this.

 ## The program